Angelo942/gdb_plus/README.md

 ## Control Flow

 The main actions for gdb are already wrapped in individual methods.
-For all commands not present you can reconstruct them by calling `dbg.execute(<command>)` as if you where using gdb.
-Just make sure to use `dbg.execute_action(<command>)` if your command will require you to call `dbg.wait()`.
+For all commands not present you can reconstruct them by calling `Debugger.execute(<command>)` as if you where using gdb. if your command will require you to call `Debugger.wait()` make sure to use `Debugger.execute_action(<command>)` instead.

 ```py
 dbg.jump() # set instruction pointer to specific address